A Singapore Government Agency Website

 Average (Mean) Monthly Earnings

-Available quarterly, average (mean) monthly earnings (AME) provides a timely rough gauge of average wage movement.
+Average (mean) monthly earnings (AME) provides a rough gauge of average wage movement.
 However, the AME can be influenced by the changing mix of full-time and part-time workers and variations in overtime as the data are compiled based on the payroll of contributors to the Central Provident Fund (CPF) which do not allow for breakdown separately to full-timers and part-timers.

 Also, as AME pertains to mean earnings, it can be skewed upwards by a small number of very high income earners.
-For income of a typical worker, users should refer to the median gross monthly income from employment and for wage growth of employees over a year they can refer to the annual wage changes.
+For income of a typical worker, users should refer to the median gross monthly income from employment and for wage growth of employees over a year, users can refer to the annual wage changes.

 imas